 The reading group generally follows a open discussion style, led by one presenter each week.
 You are not expected to have read the paper before coming.

 In addition, we’re asking participants to volunteer to facilitate paper discussions.
 This is not mandatory but definitely encouraged!
 More details available here.
-If you’d like to reserve a slot, add your name here (login with CMU credentials or email us): https://docs.google.com/spreadsheets/d/1shaPVG5VlH2eKRR05YjhWZoUTRpfUnop62kpL3dOIm4/edit?usp=sharing
+If you’d like to reserve a slot, add your name here (login with CMU credentials or email us): https://docs.google.com/spreadsheets/d/1EwJEiL7XaZUNjZb-cesUufLN1lrWIjqlWsunGNh14Z0/edit?usp=sharing

-Details (Spring 2024)
+Details (Fall 2024)

-Date and time: Tuesdays, 1-2pm EST
+Date and time: Wednesdays, 1-2pm EST

 Location: Zoom link sent in email announcement